FIROUD-Reda/docs-alfresco/content-accelerator/latest/configure/integrations-and-addons.md

         * `<add key="http_port" value="8080" />`.
 Update `8080` to the http port chosen in the installation wizard.
         * `<add key="tcp_port" value="8090" />`.
 Update `8090` to the tcp port chosen in the installation wizard.

-## Setup OpenContent
+### Setup OpenContent
-1. Override the applicable applicable Workshare Compare properties (see below) in a `project-placeholders.properties` or `override-placeholders.properties` file in OC for your project.
-See the `hpi-edge-alf` project for an example.
+1. Override the applicable Workshare Compare properties (see below) in a `project-placeholders.properties` or `override-placeholders.properties` file in OC or a custom amp.

-## Workshare Compare Properties
+### Workshare Compare Properties
 * `oc.workshare.wsdl` - The URL of the Workshare Compare service.
 The base is the `httpGetUrl `from the previous section with `?wsd` appended to the end.
 Ex. `"http://server:8781/Comparer?wsd"`
 * `oc.workshare.domain` - The domain of the machine/server the Workshare Compare server is installed on.
 * `oc.workshare.user`- Username to login to the machine/server the Workshare Compare server is installed on.